-Atonement is meta-textual, a narrative explicitly talking about another narratives.
-We meet a variety of texts; Northanger Abbey by Jane Austen (see my summary and review here) in the prologue, Trials of Arabella (a play) and Atonement itself, a ‘fake’ third person narrative which is actually (spoiler!!!)…
+Atonement is meta-textual, a narrative explicitly talking about other narratives.
+We meet a variety of texts; Northanger Abbey by Jane Austen (see my summary and review here) in the prologue, Trials of Arabella (a play) and Atonement itself, a ‘fake’ third-person narrative which is actually (spoiler!!!)…

 Why I think this was done: Just like Othello by Shakespeare, I think this gives us an insight into how a few words can change a life.
 Considering the tense sociopolitical situations of the time, words truly could start a war, change the future.

-This links to historical context around WW2; Elizabeth Bowen, Rosamond Lehmann and Virginia Woolf are influences in Atonement.
+This links to the historical context around WW2; Elizabeth Bowen, Rosamond Lehmann, and Virginia Woolf are influences in Atonement.

 3. Women getting much more freedom; a theme evidenced by Cecilia’s unstereotypical behaviour: smoking, wanting a proper degree etc.

 4. All of this comes under the theme of MODERNIST WRITING.
 This was a movement that embodied the breakdown of morals, the disillusionment in the aftermath of WW2.

 A false narrative viewpoint is set up in Atonement, whereby we think we are listening to an omniscient third-person narrator, whereas we are listening to Briony’s account.
 My English Teacher (the mysterious and helpful figure looming over many of these blog posts) describes it as ‘Believing is Seeing’.